 - Are food and drinks available for purchase?

-- While we have a soda machine outside the bookstore, we don't have food available for purchase.
+- Food is not available for purchase.
 However, keep in mind this tour includes some light refreshments half way through, often cookies and a beverage.
 We do not recommend bringing outside food or drink on your tour, unless you'd like to bring a bottle of water.

 - Is there parking available?